-Sun Xtender® Batteries are charged at the factory and are ready for installation when they are received.
-Batteries may be stored prior to installation for up to 2 years, provided they are boost charged as described below.
+Sun Xtender® batteries are charged at the factory and are ready for installation when they are received.
+For warranty coverage, batteries need to be properly boost charged while in storage and installed within 12 months of the original factory ship date.
 Batteries should be stored in the coolest environment available, preferably not exceeding 20°C (68°F).
 The higher the temperature, the faster the battery will self-discharge and require boost charging.
 See Appendix C for data on storage time versus temperature.